Re-Enrollment for 2023-2024

-Prior to this year, re-enrollment was an “opt-in” program.
+In prior years, re-enrollment was an “opt-in” program.
 We annually asked every family, “Are you coming back?”
 In a sense, we were penalizing the vast majority of families by forcing everyone to go through the whole re-enrollment process each and every year.
 By moving to Continuous Enrollment, we will be flipping that script.
 Rather than an OPT-IN annual re-enrollment process, GCA’s annual re-enrollment will become OPT-OUT.

-What happens if I want to withdraw my student?
+What happens if I withdraw my student?

 Families that notify GCA by March 15 may withdraw without penalty.
 GCA families that break the Continuous Enrollment contract by withdrawing their child(ren) on March 16 through July 31 will be contractually obligated to pay a $500 Late Withdrawal Fee per child.
 This fee will be automatically withdrawn from the family’s FACTS account within 14 business days of the submission of the student’s withdrawal paperwork.

 We make many financial purchases and decisions in the spring based upon the number of students enrolled in each class.
 Examples of this are purchasing textbooks and consumable materials for each student and making financial decisions in terms of staffing needs.